ros2/design/articles/141_static_remapping.md

 - User changes the node name to `left_camera_driver`
 - The final name is `/ns/left_camera_driver/camera_info` and log messages use `left_camera_driver`

+### Remap Topic and Service Names Separately

+This is the ability to create a rule that will remap only topics or only services.

+*Example:*

+- Node subscribes to a topic `/map` and offers a service `/map`
+- User changes the topic name to `/map_stream`
+- The node is subscribed to topic `/map_stream` and offers a service `/map`

 ## Remapping Names in ROS 1

 Remapping is a feature that also exists in ROS 1.